driekh/driekh.github.io/_posts/2024-06-09-scratchbuilding-4.md

 ---

 Things are progressing, roughly at the speed you can expect in an Italian village.
-So there!
-First of all, finally I settled in the right name.
+Steady as she goes.
+First of all, big news: finally I settled in the right name.
 Benvenuto a Val dei Pomi!

 <img src="https://www.heesk.nl/assets/img/val-del-pomi-sign-rect.png" />

 'Gli pomi' was grammatically wrong in so many ways, even in dialect.
-"To them apples" was a little too dadaic nonsens :)
+"To them apples" was a little too dadaic nonsense, even for my taste :)

 And then: two new houses in the back street.
 I built them in one construction, so one blogpost.